Where can I find an insurance-covered or free drug rehab center?

 For some individuals, any monetary cost of alcohol or drug addiction rehab is too much.

 For people living in poverty and those who are unemployed, even homeless, and struggling with the physical, emotional, and financial cost of addiction, the idea of entering a treatment program seems impossible because there is simply no money available.
-Because many treatment programs are beyond the ability of these individuals or their families to afford, some of them attempt a dangerous cold-turkey or at-home detox, or other treatment methods that are not evidence-based and offered by organizations with questionable qualifications.
+Because many treatment programs are beyond the ability of these individuals or their families to afford, some of them attempt a dangerous cold-turkey or at-home detox, or other treatment methods that are not evidence-based.
 Some of these individuals, even though they want to move past their addictions, give up on the idea of rehab altogether simply based on the inability to pay.

 These individuals may not know that there are options for them.
 Free rehab centers and public assistance for rehab do exist.
 Just a little effort can bring opportunities to detox and enter recovery with little or no cost to the individual.
 There are also opportunities to defray the cost of treatment or to have it covered by another entity.
 Many of these options are outlined below.

 How to Start Your SearchOne way to find free treatment programs is through the government; the Substance Abuse and Mental Health Services Administration (SAMHSA) provides a search tool that can find nearby treatment centers based on an individual’s address.
-Search options allow certain requirements to be notated based on the individual’s requirements.
+The search tool allows individuals to filter programs based on their specific requirements

 The challenge with this method is that it’s difficult to tell whether or not the entities provide free treatment without contacting them or your state mental health or substance abuse agency.